marbetschar/termux/README.md

     rm -f termux-install.sh
 ```

+**IMPORTANT:** Restart Termux to complete the setup!
+Otherwise you might experience `git-sync: command not found` or similar errors

 ## Usage of `git-sync`

 `git-sync` syncs your Git repository automatically at minute 13, 33, and 53 of each hour: